askeledz/cli-data-maker/README.md

 **Debugging**

-- Set "debugger" word anywhere you want execution stop.
+- Place the word "debugger" anywhere you want to stop execution.
-- Run the program.
+- Run the program with node inspect (e.g. node **inspect** ./bin/index.js -c 100 -s AS).
 - Open Chrome and type "chrome://inspect/#devices" in the address bar.
 - Under configure section import following:
     - localhost:9229